This Midwest Grows Green program informs and connects homeowners to eco-friendly lawn and garden products to reduce the use of harmful pesticides.

 See which Chicago-area stores are participating in our Midwest Grows Green Retailer Pilot Program.
 These stores carry eco-friendly lawn and garden products identified in our Product catalog and label them with the MPAC-certified Eco-Friendly shelf tags.

-What are the benefits of MWGG Retailer Participation?
+What are the benefits of MGG Retailer Participation?

 MPAC works closely with recruited retailers to make them comfortable with the program and provides all instruction and materials free of charge.
-Retailers in turn agree to use the MWGG tags and talkers as described in the MWGG catalog provided and give feedback on the program’s effectiveness.
+Retailers in turn agree to use the MGG tags and talkers as described in the MGG catalog provided and give feedback on the program’s effectiveness.
 The benefits include:

 - Boosting your store’s image as an environmentally-friendly business.
 Consumers are showing a growing preference for sustainable products through their purchasing choices.Your store’s participation in the Midwest Grows Green Program will increase your appeal to environmentally conscious customers.